Fin Donnelly

 Fin Donnelly (born May 27, 1966) is a Canadian politician.
-He has served as the member of the Legislative Assembly (MLA) of British Columbia for the electoral district of Coquitlam-Burke Mountain since 2020, as part of the British Columbia New Democratic Party (BC NDP) caucus.
+He served as the member of the Legislative Assembly (MLA) of British Columbia for the electoral district of Coquitlam-Burke Mountain from 2020 to 2024, as part of the British Columbia New Democratic Party (BC NDP) caucus.
 He previously served as member of Parliament (MP) as part of the federal NDP caucus, representing New Westminster—Coquitlam from 2009 to 2015, and Port Moody—Coquitlam from 2015 to 2019.

 Prior to his election as a federal MP, he served as Coquitlam city councillor from 2002 to 2009.
 Before that, Donnelly was a marathon swimmer from 1990 to 2002, during which time he swam the length of the Fraser River twice, as well as the Strait of Georgia, the Strait of Juan de Fuca, and across Pitt Lake, Okanagan Lake, and Quesnel Lake.

 Early life and municipal politics

 Born in New Westminster, he graduated from the University of Victoria in 1989 with a bachelor of arts degree in philosophy and a minor in environmental studies.
 He swam competitively for 16 years in his college and completed 14 marathon swims between 1990 and 2000, including across Pitt Lake, Okanagan Lake, Williams Lake, Quesnel Lake, and down the Raush River.
 He swam across the Strait of Georgia four times, including in 1991 when he swam from Sechelt to Nanaimo in a benefit swim for the Georgia Strait Alliance.
 In 1994 he swam the Strait of Juan de Fuca, from Port Angeles to Victoria.
 In 1995, and again in 2000, Donnelly swam the length of the 1,325 km Fraser River, from Mount Robson Provincial Park to Vancouver, ending in False Creek.
-Many of his marathon swims were used to raise awareness of local issues affecting the rivers and lakes and their watersheds and raise funds for non-profit groups concerned with the protection or restoration of those rivers and watersheds.
+Many of his marathon swims were used to raise awareness of local issues affecting the rivers and lakes and their watersheds, and raise funds for non-profit groups concerned with the protection or restoration of those rivers and watersheds.
 Donnelly founded the non-profit organization Rivershed Society of British Columbia in 1996 and worked as its executive director.

 In 2002, at the age of 36, Donnelly decided to seek election to the Coquitlam City Council.
 His high profile swims and campaign focused on sustainable development made him a likely candidate to upset one of the incumbents.
 Donnelly and Barrie Lynch were both successful in gaining a seat on council, upsetting two of the incumbents, though Donnelly's campaign manager, Cameron Lipp, unexpectedly died two weeks before the election.
 In his first term on council, Donnelly put forth a successful motion that the city send a letter to its sister city, Laizhou in China, expressing concern over the persecution of Falun Gong.
 In the 2005 council election, the four councillors that stood for re-election won, including Donnelly who received the most votes over all other candidates.
 In the 2008 council election, Donnelly again obtained the most votes in the council election.